Gajol/balance/_books/Think-Fast-Think-Slow.md

 There are many aspects to apply work environment:

 - Simplicity over Complexity:  Ashefelter predicted wine prices based on three variables.
 And the Apgar Test of five quick variables to assess a new borns health.
 Simple statistics can outperform experts.
 - Premortem:  An exercise to think about a plan, and imagine it failing.
 Write a report about how this plan failed.
 Discuss these fictitious reports as a team to assess biases and improve plan.

-Rating: 5 Stars.
+Rating: 5 Stars :+1:!.
 Makes me want to read [Noise](https://www.amazon.ca/Noise-Human-Judgment-Daniel-Kahneman/dp/0316451401) by the same author.

 # Part 1: Two Systems